 - Unarmed civilian peacekeeping/protection

 See her Research Portal Profile for more information on currently and previously supervised PhD projects (click "Supervision" and "Theses").

 Since 2013, Berit has been a Fellow of the Higher Education Academy (HEA).

-Prof Berit Bliesemann de Guevara has held positions as Deputy Head, Director of Research and Director of Graduate Studies at the Department.
-Currently she is the departmental Research Impact Officer.
+Prof Berit Bliesemann de Guevara has held positions as Associate Dean of Research, Innovation and Knowledge Exchange of the Faculty of Art, Humanities and Social Sciences, as well as Deputy Head, Director of Research and Director of Graduate Studies at the Department of International Politics at Aberystwyth.
+Currently, she is the departmental Research Impact Officer.

 Since 2016, Berit has mentored a number of Research Fellows at the Department, whose projects have been funded by the Economic and Social Research Council (Dr Katarina Kušić), the EU Horizon 2020 Marie Skłodowska Curie Action (Dr Katarzyna Kaczmarska, Dr Andrea Warnecke), the Estonian Research Council (Dr Birgit Poopuu), and the Swedish Research Council (Dr Anna Danielsson).